xvoland/html-validate/README.md

 * You should already have installed [PHPUnit][phpunit]
 * Next, you need to copy the file `assertHTMLValidate.php` to the directory `PHPUnit/`
-* Change the file `PHPUnit/Autoload.php` to load automatically `assertHTMLValidate.php`.
+* Change the file `PHPUnit/Autoload.php` to load automatically `assertHTMLValidate.php`

 _This should be something like:_